 Today is the third day of Navratri.
 Hence, the Goddess is worshipped in her Chandraghanta form.
 Those who worship Goddess Chandraghanta on the third day of Navratri are blessed with eternal strength and everlasting happiness.

-The Goddess wears the half moon which resembles the shape of a bell.
+The Goddess wears the half-moon which resembles the shape of a bell.
 Hence, this form of the Goddess is known as Chandraghanta.
 She has a golden complexion, possesses ten hands and rides a tiger.
 She has weapons in her eight hands.
-And of the remaining two, one hand has a bell and other is in Abhaya Mudra.
+And of the remaining two, one hand has a bell and the other is in Abhaya Mudra.

 Goddess Chandraghanta is the representation of Supreme bliss and knowledge.
 It is said that all the sins, sufferings, bad energies etc., are eliminated from the life of devotees by her blessings.
 Riding a tiger she inspires her devotees to be fearless.
 By worshipping Goddess Chandraghanta one gets rid of all the worldly sorrows and attains supreme spiritual bliss.

 The mantra dedicated to Goddess Chandraghanta is given below:

 Om Devi Chandraghantayayi Namah (108 recitations of this mantra)

 Pindaj Pravaarudh chandkopastrkairyuta | Prasadam Tanute Madhyam Chandraghanteti vishrutaa ||

 This means "Oh Goddess Chandraghanta who rides a tiger and holds weapons in her 10 hands, shower your blessings on me."

 So, chant this mantra and get the blessings from the Goddess Chandraghanta on the third day of Navratri.